What is Hyperbole? Examples & Definition in Literature

 Hyperbole is overexaggeration in order to create contrast, and is therefore meant to stand out.
 If you don’t want hyperbole to stand out in a negative way, though, you need to make sure that it fits your narrative.

 The easiest way to do that is to make sure that hyperbole fits the characters using it.
 Would your character really exaggerate this thing, or would they take it seriously?
-Has this character exaggerated things before, or is this hyperbole seemingly coming out of nowhere?
+Has this character used a statement like this before, or is this hyperbole seemingly coming out of nowhere?

 Adding hyperbole to your own writing